The Average Pay Raise: What if an Employee Says ‘Meh’?

 Your rewards statement should fully explain each category of compensation and all employer contributions per category.
 A lunch session with a handout will be more effective than an emailed PDF that’s easy to ignore.

-After all the numbers, comp is all about people.
 “Employees are trying to carve out a life,” says Scott.
 “Companies have a lot of leverage, so they’re able to do things employees don’t like.”
 But wise employers are keeping in mind that if they fail to offer compensation that’s perceived as fair, employees may use the only leverage they have: looking elsewhere.

 Is the average pay raise working for your employees?

 Compensation strategies are not a one-size-fits-all proposition.
 They need to be tailored to your industry, workforce and individual employees, but they also need to comply with the law.
 It can get complicated, which is why we’re here.
 At Monster, we’ve been in the business of helping employers recruit and retain the best talent and we have expert insights to share with you.
 Find out how to get free access to the information you need, including the latest hiring news, recruitment tips and more.